damiandabcom/frontend-nanodegree-mobile-portfolio/README.md

 3. Inline CSS
 4. Put Google Analytics and JS file to the footer and load asynchronously
 5. Optimize images
-6. Minify HTML, CSS and JS
+6. Minify HTML, CSS and JS with Gulp

 ### Pizza Site views/pizza.html and 60 FPS Optimization
 1. Eliminating the "Forced synchronous layout" performance bottleneck - putting the static values out of the loop  (main.js line 522)